declare-lab/KNOT/Sentiment/dataset/README.md

-#this file contains saved local and pretrained global model
+# This file contains dataset, preprocessing, and train test splits